Humanities (HUMN)

 Repeatability: You may take this course for a maximum of 3 units

-Course Attributes: Lower Division; U.S. Diversity
+Course Attributes: Lower Division; US Diversity

 HUMN 281 Food and Film 3 Units GC, GE